mikeroyal/Linear-Algebra-Guide/README.md

 We now define the math operations for vectors.
 The operations we can perform on vectors ~u = (u1, u2, u3) and ~v = (v1, v2, v3) are: addition, subtraction, scaling, norm (length), dot product, and cross product:

 The dot product and the cross product of two vectors can also be described in terms of the angle θ between the two vectors.
-The formula for the dot product of the vectors is ~u · ~v = k~ukk~vk cos θ.
-We say two vectors ~u and ~v are orthogonal if the angle between them is 90◦.
-The dot product of orthogonal vectors is zero: ~u · ~v = k~ukk~vk cos(90◦) = 0.
-The norm of the cross product is given by k~u×~vk = k~ukk~vk sin θ.
-The cross product is not commutative: ~u ×~v 6= ~v × ~u, in fact ~u ×~v = −~v × ~u.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/124398163-26a7cb00-dcc9-11eb-9b70-3452d50762c5.png">